Harpoon (missile): Operational history

-In June 2009, it was reported by an American newspaper, citing unnamed officials from the Obama administration and the U.S. Congress, that the American government had accused Pakistan of illegally modifying some older Harpoon missiles to strike land targets.
+In June 2009, it was reported by an American newspaper, citing unnamed officials from the Obama administration and the U.S. Congress, that the U.S. government had accused Pakistan of illegally modifying some older Harpoon missiles to strike land targets.
 Pakistani officials denied this and they claimed that the US was referring to a new Pakistani-designed missile.
 Some international experts were also reported to be skeptical of the accusations.
 Robert Hewson, editor of Jane's Air Launched Weapons, pointed out that the Harpoon is not suitable for the land-attack role due to deficiency in range.
 He also stated that Pakistan was already armed with more sophisticated missiles of Pakistani or Chinese design and, therefore, "beyond the need to reverse-engineer old US kit."
 Hewson offered that the missile tested by Pakistan was part of an undertaking to develop conventionally armed missiles, capable of being air- or surface-launched, to counter its rival India's missile arsenal.
 It was later stated that Pakistan and the US administration had reached some sort of agreement allowing US officials to inspect Pakistan's inventory of Harpoon missiles, and the issue had been resolved.

 The Harpoon missile has also emerged as a preferred choice for several foreign countries under the Foreign Military Sales (FMS) route.
 In 2020 its manufacturer Boeing won two major contracts for supplying Harpoon missiles to Saudi Arabia and six other partner nations under a $3.1 billion deal.

 India will also receive Harpoon missiles under FMS in a $155 million deal.

 In late May 2022, Denmark sent Harpoon launchers and missiles to Ukraine to help their war effort, and shortly after, the Netherlands sent additional missiles.
-In mid-June 2022, the US announced that they would supply Ukraine with Harpoon launchers and missiles, and the UK Defence Secretary said that they also were looking into supplying Ukraine with the missiles.
-On 17 June, Ukraine claimed to have sunk the tugboat Spasatel Vasily Bekh with two Harpoon missiles.
+In mid-June 2022, the U.S. announced that they would supply Ukraine with Harpoon launchers and missiles, and the U.K. Defense Ministry said that they also were looking into supplying Ukraine with the missiles.
+On 17 June, Ukraine claimed its navy had sunk the tugboat Spasatel Vasily Bekh with two Harpoon missiles.
 In a tweet they said "Spasatel Vasily Bekh, a tug of the Russian Black Sea Fleet, successfully demilitarized by the @UA_NAVY.
 The ship was transporting personnel, weapons and ammunition to the occupied Snake Island."
-Ukraine's Naval Command said the Russian tugboat had a Tor missile system on board.
+Ukraine's Naval Command also claimed the Russian tugboat had a Tor missile system on board.